 The Mescalero Apache lands border Alto.
 A side trip west on New Mexico 532 leads to Ski Apache on top of Sierra Blanca.
 The peak of Sierra Blanca soars to over 12,000 feet.
 It is the tallest peak in southern New Mexico and Ski Apache is the country’s southernmost ski area.
 Average annual snowfall is over 15 feet.
 The resort provides a mix of beginner slopes, tough bump runs, a huge bowl, cruising runs and a terrain park with jumps, tubes and rails.
 Ski Apache is the launching point for the Wind Rider, one of the longest zip lines in the world.
 The Wind Rider is a three-span zip line launching from over 11,000 feet.
 It takes approximately 90 minutes to traverse.
 For an unforgettable experience, take the sunrise or sunset zip.

 Of the communities on the Billy the Kid Scenic Byway, Ruidoso has the most options for dining, lodging, groceries, gas, good coffee, golf courses, galleries and any other urban amenities that you may need during your road trip.
-Situated high in the Rocky Mountains, Ruidoso is a year-round destination for outdoor recreation and a popular reprieve from the summer heat for people in southern New Mexico and west Texas.
+Situated high in the Sacramento Mountains, Ruidoso is a year-round destination for outdoor recreation and a popular reprieve from the summer heat for people in southern New Mexico and west Texas.
 Tourism is the lifeblood of the community.

 Ruidoso is named after the river that runs through its heart.
 It is the fourth-fastest growing city in New Mexico, after Albuquerque, Rio Rancho, and Las Cruces.
 Sierra Blanca Peak is the tallest peak in southern New Mexico.
 Ski Apache, on top of Sierra Blanca, is New Mexico’s southernmost ski area.
 Grindstone Lake is in Ruidoso and Bonito Lake is on the way to Capitan.
 There are numerous streams for fly fishing and trails for hiking, biking and horseback riding.
 If you want to experience the beauty via horse, contact Grindstone Stables.